loaizasteven/rust-csv/README.md

 ## TODO
 - Add documentation to additional struct/enums
 - Add descriptions for commands/sub-commands in cli tool
-- Support for multi filtering
+- Support for multi filtering, OR operations
 - Warning when filtering causes empty csv - No output / Force output command
 - Add read me for use of cli (non-rust users)
 - shell script for users to download cli tool for local development (via `curl`)